Projectors and Aspect Ratios: Here's What You Need to Know

-A display's aspect ratio refers to the ratio between its width and height.
-For example, a 4:3 display produces an image that is more square, where a 16:9 ratio produces an image that is more panoramic in shape.
+A projector's aspect ratio refers to the ratio between its width and height.
+For example, a 4:3 display produces an image that is more square, where a 16:9 ratio produces an image that is more rectangular in shape.

 Which is best for you?
 It depends what you plan to project.
-As always, your best bet is to match your display's aspect ratio with that of your source.
+As always, your best bet is to match your projector's aspect ratio with that of your source.

 16:9 is the standard aspect ratio of Blu-ray discs and HDTV signals.
 It is the only widescreen aspect ratio natively supported by the DVD.
 Most home theater projectors employ this aspect ratio.